 At last, after having a great time in the capital of Portugal and it´s outskirts, we have somehow come to realize why.
 If you have had the fortune of scanning the horizon from any of the astonishing spots in Portugal, the reason is probably black and white for you.
 There should be nothing further to add.
 However, if you have not, we are eager to tell you how amazed you are going to be.

 We must admit that before our intense experience there, we were taking the rumors of Portugal having the most beautiful sunsets in the world with a bean of shot.
-We can´t believe how wrong we were.
+But we can´t believe how wrong we were.
 We reckon we might have taken around 3,000 pictures at dusk, and if that does not support the travelers´ lore, we don´t know what will.
 Yes, we have ended up eating humble pie and we are more than happy about it.

 Finding the best Lisbon beaches in Costa da Caparica

 First day in Portugal was extraordinary.
 The eight hours drive from Madrid did not feel dreary at all thanks to a brief but worth halt in Merida.
 We finally made it to the destination: Our Costa da Caparica hotel was “Aldeia dos Capuchos, 15-20 minutes far from Lisbon´s “25 de Abril” Bridge, which is more or less the average distance from Costa da Caparica to Lisbon.
 Even though the ride was not that exhausting, we cannot say we were the life and soul of the party either.
 We were so travel-weary that we just wanted to get some rest on the beach, so we did.
-We headed to the closest beach to the hotel, which was packed.
+Later, we headed to the closest beach to the hotel, which was packed.
 Crowded places can be a bit disappointing.
 So, we decided to get off the beach and track.